 Malachi Ricks Jr. was born in Baltimore City, Maryland, to Katie Mae Williams and Malachia Ricks Sr. on September 20, 1952.
 He was one of four children.

-To send flowers in memory of Malachi "Mallie" Ricks Jr., please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Malachi "Mallie" Ricks Jr., please visit our Heartfelt Sympathies Store.

 He grew up in Winston-Salem, North Carolina, where he attended grade school.
 His love for music drove him to leave North Carolina at a young age and venture to New York City.